ryanpram/boo-backend/README.md

 *  It will navigate you to Postmant collection runner page, select "Run manually", and then click "Run Boo BE Test".
 After it post should automatically run the test api script
 ![Screenshot 2024-04-03 at 22 54 06](https://github.com/ryanpram/boo-backend/assets/34083758/bff78b99-823d-4044-a511-8c8f97fccd3f)

-*  After the test script finish to run, it will show the result page like below
+*  After the test script finished to run, it will show the result page like below
 ![Screenshot 2024-04-03 at 22 54 45](https://github.com/ryanpram/boo-backend/assets/34083758/4e18f775-fece-4b1a-8064-d16939ae4f75)